 This system uses a smaller metal cleat, which attaches to the cycling shoe with two bolts.
 The clip-in mechanism on the pedal is on both sides; making it easier to clip-in.

-As these cleats are smaller, they can be recessed into the tread of some shoes, and therefore they are more suitable for walking in.
+As these cleats are smaller, they can be recessed into the tread of some shoes, making it easier to walk around when off the bike.

 Cycling shoe and pedal cleat compatibility

-Carefully look at the product description on the cycling shoes product page, so that you ensure your pedals and cleats are compatible with your shoes.
+Look carefully at the product description on the cycling shoes product page to ensure your pedals and cleats are compatible with your shoes.

-Note: Shimano do make a cleat adapter plate, though we would recommend using the correct cleats for your cycling shoes' sole.
+Note: Shimano does make a cleat adapter plate, though we would recommend using the correct cleats for your cycling shoes' sole.

 Speedplay road pedals use a four bolt system for their cleats; but this is not really an issue, as their pedals and cleats come with adaptors for most three bolt shoes.